DiffBreak: Is Diffusion-Based Purification Robust?: Details on Our Gradient Module

-The results in Fig.~\ref{fig:surrogate} clearly validate our claim: the gradient errors induced by DiffHammer’s flawed surrogate implementation grow substantially with increasing $\widebar{dt}/dt$, saturating quickly even for modest mismatches.
+The results in Fig.~\ref{fig:surrogate} clearly validate our claim: the gradient errors induced by \textbf{DiffHammer}’s surrogate implementation grow substantially with increasing $\widebar{dt}/dt$, saturating quickly even for modest mismatches.
 Both absolute error $g_d$ and relative error $g_e$ consistently worsen across all $dt$ configurations, indicating that gradients are being applied to the wrong points in the computation graph.

 Crucially, \textbf{DiffHammer} uses $dt = 0.01$ and $\widebar{dt} = 2dt = 0.02$, a setup which already produces substantial degradation ($g_d \approx 3$, $g_e \approx 1$), confirming that their reported results rely on gradients that diverge significantly from the correct ones.
 These errors propagate into the attack, weakening its effectiveness and misleadingly suggesting that first-order attacks are inherently inferior.
 This experiment conclusively demonstrates that \textbf{DiffHammer}'s surrogate misuse is not a minor detail, but a critical bug that undermines their central claims.